NielsdeBlaauw/php-doc-check/README.md

 for complex function is often easier and safer.
 This tool only checks the availability of this type of documentation.
 Other tools, like [php Mess Detector](https://github.com/phpmd/phpmd), can help you limit complexity.

+## Issues

+Issues are in the GitHub tracker: https://github.com/NielsdeBlaauw/php-doc-check/issues